Colossians 3:9–10 NRSV

-Do not lie to each other, since you have taken off your old self with its practices 10 and have put on the new self, which is being renewed in knowledge in the image of its Creator.
+Do not lie to one another, seeing that you have stripped off the old self with its practices and have clothed yourselves with the new self, which is being renewed in knowledge according to the image of its creator. (vv.
+9–10 NRSV)

-Unfortunately, most people live most of their lives mostly unaware of any of this.
-Lying to one another does not mean telling untruths to each other, rather it means projecting an image of yourself to other people that simply is not true.
+Unfortunately, so many people live so much of their lives unaware of these things.
+Lying to one another does not mean telling untruths to each other; rather, it means projecting an image of yourself to other people that simply is not true.
 Most people do not intend to do this.
 They can’t help it.
-One’s outward image is a direct projection of their inward sense of identity and when this identity is built on things that are not true (i.e. anything other than the image of God), their outward image lies about who they most deeply are.
+One’s outward image is a direct projection of his or her inward sense of identity and when this identity is built on things that are not true (i.e., anything other than the image of God), that individual’s outward image lies about who he or she most deeply is.

-This old or false self must be taken off, deconstructed, crucified, dead and buried.
+This old or false self must be taken off, deconstructed, crucified, dead, and buried.
 This only happens when we dare to believe the gloriously beautiful truth about ourselves.
 We are created in the image of God.
-We are deeply known by God and we are profoundly loved by God and because God loves us we are, in fact, lovable and worthy of love.
-This is true not because of anything we do or don’t do or who we are or aren’t but because of who God is and what God has done.
-This is what it means that we “have put on the new self, which is being renewed in knowledge in the image of its Creator.”
+We are deeply known by God, and we are profoundly loved by God, and because God loves us, we are, in fact, lovable and worthy of love.
+This is true not because of anything we do or don’t do or who we are or aren’t, but because of who God is and what God has done.
+This is what it means that we “have clothed [our]selves with the new self, which is being renewed in knowledge according to the image of its creator” (v.
+10 NRSV).

 The knowledge we are being renewed in is this:

 The Spirit you received does not make you slaves, so that you live in fear again; rather, the Spirit you received brought about your adoption to sonship.
 And by him we cry, “Abba, Father.”
-Romans 8:15
+(Rom.
+8:15)

 - How do you relate to this notion of the old, false self and the new, true self?